13 Best Places to visit in December in India – Beyond Goa

 For visiting the Himalayan hill stations you must be ready for sub-zero temperatures.
 So bring heavy woolens, thermals, woolen socks, and trekking shoes.
 Check out the best guide to choosing travel shoes in India.

-Think of ice-skating in the snow-clad Himalayan Hill stations, or walking on the frozen lake (Chadar Trek in Ladakh), exploring the spice gardens of Western Ghats, or all sorts of marine adventures in the tropical coasts.
 There is an abundance of activities to explore in the Indian winters.
 Given the comfortable weather, it is the best time to take walking tours in the otherwise hot and humid cities like Kolkata, Chennai, and Mumbai.

 First, choose your destination and then browse for activities on Get Your Guide

-Where to celebrate Christmas in India?
+What are the best places to celebrate Christmas in India?

 Christmas is celebrated with a lot of pomp in India.
 The best places to visit in India in December for Christmas are Goa and Kerala.
 Panjim in Goa, Alleppey in Kerala and the French colony of Pondicherry has some of the most beautiful churches in India.

-For a honeymoon, you must be looking for some places with scenic beauty with nice romantic resorts where you can relax and enjoy.
 Rent a houseboat in Alleppey, book a private beach resort in South Goa, a boutique in Shimla or stay in a palace at Udaipur.
-Other places to visit in December for honeymoon are Shillong, Coorg, Kovalam and Poovar islands of Kerala, Andaman and Nicobar islands, Jaisalmer and Sikkim.
+Other places to visit in December for honeymoon are Shillong, Coorg, Kovalam and Poovar islands of Kerala, Andaman and Nicobar Islands, Jaisalmer and Sikkim.

 For solo travelers and backpackers, Spiti Valley and Kasol have been all-time favorites.
 As Ladakh, Sangla, Dharamshala in the north, Gokarna, Idukki, Dhanushkodi in the south and the entire North-east are some of the best offbeat destinations for backpackers.

 For family holidays with kids or elderly parents choose a place that involves less trekking, parks and more easy sightseeing activities.
 Rameshwaram, Pondicherry, Bikaner, and Kolkata are the best picks for family holidays from our list.
-Other than that you can also visit Dalhousie, Khajjar and Chamba, Kochi, Orchha, and Nashik are good places to visit with families in winter.

 Make sure you travel to one of these places in your December holidays.
 I’m sure you are going to have a great time.
 What is your favorite out of these?
 Do you have any other place you want to add here?
 Tell me in the comments.
 Save the post and share it as you plan your December holidays.